-- Regulations Governing the Certification of Substance Abuse Counselors and Substance Abuse Counseling Assistants (2-8-2017)
+- Regulations Governing the Certification of Substance Abuse Counselors and Substance Abuse Counseling Assistants (Revised 02-17-2022)

-- Regulations Governing Licensed Substance Abuse Treatment Practitioners (3-9-2017)
+- Regulations Governing the Practice of Licensed Substance Abuse Treatment Practitioners (8-18-2021

 - Public Participation Guidelines - Revised 1-12-2017

-- Regulations Governing Delegation to an Agency Subordinate - Effective 8-10-2005
+- Regulations Governing Delegation to an Agency Subordinate - Revised 12-12-2019

 - Click here to obtain a Petition for Rule-making.
-If you would like the Board to consider amending one of its regulations or rules, you may file a “petition for rule-making”.
-The Board is required to publish your petition in the Virginia Register to begin a 21-day comment period on the request.
-At the end of the 21 days, the Board must issue a written decision on whether it will grant or deny the petition.
+If you would like the Board to consider amending one of its regulations or rules, you may file a "petition for rule-making".
+The Board is required to publish your petition in the Virginia Register and post it online at www.townhall.virginia.gov to begin a 21-day comment period on the request.
+Within 90 days after the comment period or 14 days after its next scheduled meeting, the Board will issue a decision on whether it will grant or deny the petition.
 A copy of the petition form is provided.
 You may email the petition to the address below, fax it to the number on the form or mail it to the Board address.

 By law, the persons licensed as health care practitioners

 have a duty to report to the Virginia Department of Social Services or the

 local departments of social services any known or suspected incidences of

 abuse, neglect, or exploitation of children or elderly and incapacitated

 adults.
 Contact information and a copy of the law may be obtained at: Legal